 “Early in his absolutely charming and captivating narrative — Jan in 35 Pieces —Ian observes that it’s “a long and perilous adventure on which a cello student embarks from that very first bowed open string down the long road to performing Dvorak’s Cello Concerto.”

 “The son of another renowned cellist, Colin Hampton of the celebrated Griller Quartet, Ian was a longstanding member of the London Symphony Orchestra and the Edinburgh String Quartet; co-founder of Academy of St. Martin’s In The Fields; and Principal Cellist of the Vancouver Symphony Orchestra, the CBC Chamber Orchestra, and Vancouver Opera Orchestra.
 He has also conducted the Nanaimo Symphony & Surrey Youth Orchestra; and was one of the most loved Principals of the Langley Community Music School.
+He received a BC Arts Council Award in 1999 for his extraordinary contribution as a performer, teacher, and administrator; was named an Ambassador of the Canadian Music Centre in 2009, and awarded an honourary doctorate by Simon Fraser University in 2011.

 “Throughout his time in Vancouver, Ian Hampton has been a devoted champion of Canadian music, having performed countless numbers of new works and having commissioned many others as a cellist and on behalf of the Purcell Quartet and Langley Community Music School.